Azure/prometheus-collector/otelcollector/docs/TROUBLESHOOTING.md

 * ME can print out all the timeseries and data for a given metric name through ME config [transformation rules](https://eng.ms/docs/products/geneva/metrics/howdoi/transformationrules)
   * Can be compared with what the otelcollector scrapes to see if ME is dropping anything
   * Can be one metric, a list of metrics, or a list of metric prefixes to narrow down.
 This is unlike printing out all the scrape data of the otelcollector
+  * Could be the first thing to check because otherwise it's an MDM issue
+  * This was how we knew the long metric name issue was an issue with MDM
+  * We also used this to figure out the staleness issue was happening in the otelcollector
 * Can always add more info like if ME needs to drop metrics due to the metric name size and add this to logging

 ### Debug/Verbose Mode